About me

 The Loughborough tour guides award presentations

-Having been a librarian for 32 years, and a mother for 21 years, in 2011-12 I trained to be a tour guide, and in April 2013 I became an Accredited Leicestershire Tour Guide, along with four other people from Loughborough.
+In 2011-12, at the height of my librarian career, and when I had been a mother for 21 years, I trained to be a tour guide, and in April 2013 I became an Accredited Leicestershire Tour Guide, along with four other people from Loughborough.

 Together we are still walking the streets of Loughborough, showing interested folks all those things about Loughborough that might have escaped their notice, ranging from the sites of Zeppelin bombings during WW1, through the former home of the Lord of the Manor, the former rectory and the guildhall, to society meeting places, pubs, theatres, cinemas, and sculptures, as well as university sites, former industrial buildings, and Loughborough's Art Deco heritage.